 I wonder if you relate at all.
 Do you spend many of your waking hours dreaming of a ‘better life’ or the next achievement- a trimmer body, a fuller bank account, one more promotion to propel you to the top of the food-chain, the day your business takes off, a fabulous relationship, a life of more travel, adventure, or ease?
 None of these unhealthy goals, necessarily.
 Or perhaps you move through your days worrying and chronically fearful of what lies around the next corner.

-What if in all the day-dreaming and impatience for life to get started, the plotting and thinking ahead, real life is passing us by?
+What if in all the day-dreaming and impatience for life to get started, the plotting and planning ahead, real life is passing us by?
 What if we are missing the joy in the simple things.

 None of us knows the number of our days and loss has a way of teaching us that life can be fleeting.
 Like a vapor.